compusolve-rsa/TestingGrounds/README.md

 ### TG 36.
 Now player and Guards have one Blueprint with First and Fird Person Camera, firing and death animations.
 Player can Die and took damage, same as Guards.

 ### TG 37.
-Spawning Terrain in the GameMode for loop.
+Proceduraly spawning Terrain in the GameMode for loop.
 Now at the start of the game we spawning terrain in 10 tiles.

+### TG 38.
+Now when entering the next tile, the previous tile is cut off by the red barrier.
+Ahead, the next tile is separated from the current tile by a green barrier.